 - PAM Appliance is a black box.
 The MYSQL DB is not installed in PAM.
 It has to be created in your own environment, in a DB server.

-- To prepare it is only necessary to create a new database accordingly.
-No tables are required to be created.
+- To prepare it, it is only necessary to create a new database accordingly.
+No tables need be created.

-- When PAM communicates attaches the new MySQL Database the very first time, it will automatically create the tables.
+- When PAM accesses the new MySQL Database for the very first time, it will automatically create the tables.

 Follow the below steps:

 1) Install MySQL in a server.